isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 ----------------------------------

-The :isccmd:`interface-redetect` command retrieves the list of detected interfaces after performing a re-detect procedure which only adds newly discovered interfaces, without removing any previously detected interfaces.
+The :isccmd:`interface-redetect` command retrieves the list of detected interfaces after performing a re-detect procedure which only adds newly discovered interfaces and addresses, without removing any previously detected interfaces or addresses.
 This command does not take any parameters."

 .. isccmd:: list-commands